TheHive-Project/TheHiveDocs/installation/install-guide.md

 ln -s thehive-x.x.x thehive
 ```

-**Note**: if you would like to use pre-release, beta versions of and help us find bugs to the benefit of the whole community, please download `https://dl.bintray.com/thehive-project/binary/thehive-version-RCx.zip`.
+**Note**: If you would like to use pre-release, beta versions of and help us find bugs to the benefit of the whole community, please download `https://dl.bintray.com/thehive-project/binary/thehive-version-RCx.zip`.
 For example `https://dl.bintray.com/thehive-project/binary/thehive-3.1.0-RC1.zip`.

 #### 5. First start
+You may start the application by using creating a non-previlidged user account or starting the application as a service.
-It is recommended to use a dedicated, non-privileged user account to start TheHive.
-If so, make sure that the chosen account can create log files in `/opt/thehive/logs`.
+If you choose to start the application by creating a non-previlidged user account ensure that it can create log files in `/opt/thehive/logs`.

-If you'd rather start the application as a service, use the following commands:
+Or if you choose to start the application as a service, use the following commands:

 ```bash
 sudo addgroup thehive